 Hello and a very big welcome to our Nursery page!

 We are a small and welcoming nursery established in September 2000.
 Our aim is to provide the highest possible standard of nursery care and education.
-Our nursery teaching team are Mrs Bromby, Mrs Dickinson, Mrs Page and Miss Batan.
+Our nursery teaching team are Mrs Boardman, Mrs Dickinson, Mrs Page and Mrs Heaton.
 The nursery is open on a full-time basis, from 8.50am-3.20pm.
 Places are available to children from the age of two.

 Two-year-old nursery provision is available to children who are eligible for two year old funded hours and children who are not.
 Non funded Two-year olds can attend at a cost of £6.00 per hour or just £30.00 a day.
 From the term after your child turns three, they are entitled to either the 15 Hour Universal Offer or the 30 Hour Extended Offer of free education each week.
 The hours can be used to cover either full day or half day sessions.
 Any additional time will be charged at a minimal cost.
 You can apply for a place by filling out our admission form which is available at the school reception.